 - Analyzes and synthesizes the key concepts and vocabulary of Catholic theology, including Scripture and Tradition, and the documents of the Church.

-- Exhibits an understanding of how Catholic theology informs the Christian vocation in the world.
+- Exhibits an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good.

 - Exhibits a capacity to explain and apply the relationship between faith and reason within upper-level courses and to explain the role of philosophy in the study of theology.

-- Integrates the basic teachings of Catholic theology, including moral, spiritual, and sacramental theology, and Church history to enable students to evaluate and respond with clarity to contemporary challenges.
+- Integrates knowledge of Church history and the basic teachings of Catholic theology to evaluate and respond with clarity to contemporary challenges.

 - Exhibits an ability to engage in online discussion that demonstrates knowledge of the teachings of the Church and how they inform the Christian vocation in the world.